-- Only use the safety sensor on vehicles with electrical drive and electrically influenced drive and braking devices. - Only install the safety sensor on the front of the vehicle.
-If you must also guard the reverse travel, you must also install a safety sensor on the rear of the vehicle. - Solution by Mount the safety sensor on the vehicle so that there are no unmonitored areas ≥ 70 mm between the protective field and vehicle front. - Set the mounting height such that the beam level is not more than 200 mm above the floor.
+- The operator of the machine must use organizing measures to prevent people from entering the protective field of the vehicle from the sides or being able to move towards an approaching vehicle. - Only use the safety sensor on vehicles with electrical drive and electrically influenced drive and braking devices. - Only install the safety sensor on the front of the vehicle.
+If you must also guard the reverse travel, you must also install a safety sensor on the rear of the vehicle. - Shount the safety sensor on the vehicle so that there are no unmonitored areas ≥ 70 mm between the protective field and vehicle front. - Set the mounting height such that the scan level is not more than 200 mm above the floor.
 A person lying on the floor can therefore be safely detected.
 This is required by standard EN ISO 3691-4 "Industrial trucks - Safety requirements and verification - Part 4: Driverless industrial trucks and their systems".